-Description: Enjoy a casual scenic ride along the River Front and Sacajawea Heritage Trails and a ranger program at the REACH Museum.
+Description: Enjoy a casual scenic ride along the River Front and Sacajawea Heritage Trails and a ranger program at The REACH Museum.
 A Manhattan Project National Historical Park ranger will guide riders along the scenic trail to the REACH Museum, with two five-minute ranger stops along the way.
 Once you arrive at the museum, your guide will provide a 10-minute ranger program about world-changing events of the Manhattan Project and Hanford’s contribution to the project at the REACH Museum.
 After the program, a docent will provide a 5 to 10 minute overview of the REACH Museum before your self-guided tour.
 The docent will also be available to answer questions.
 During the tour, you will learn how the Ice Age Floods impacted our landscape.
 Experience permanent exhibits on topics like the Hanford Reach National Monument, Manhattan Project at Hanford, Tri-Cities, Hanford and the Cold War, the history of Agriculture in the Columbia Basin, and more.
-After the tour, riders will be guided back to Howard Amon Parkby the ranger for a seven-mile round trip bike ride.
+After the tour, riders will be guided back to Howard Amon Park by the Ranger for a seven-mile round trip bike ride.
 Once you arrive back at the park, you are welcome to explore and visit the nearby restaurants and eateries available in The Parkway (on own

 Description: The history of Hedges Family Estate spans deep roots in both Washington State and Champagne France.
 This eventually led to purchasing land on Red Mountain with a vision to blend biodynamic farming and time-honored winemaking techniques, Hedges Family Estate lends an ear to the earth and a voice to the vines.
-Join us for a unique excursion, where you will enjoy a one-of-a-kindbiodynamic vineyard and garden tour followed by a family-style stand up lunch and wine tasting at the Chateau.
+Join us for a unique excursion, where you will enjoy a one-of-a-kind biodynamic vineyard and garden tour followed by a French inspired rustic lunch and wine tasting at the Chateau.
 You will also have the opportunity to participate in a hands-on winery activity which may include barrel sampling.
 We will guide you in a blending seminar that you will get to create your own custom glass of wine to enjoy with lunch featuring different vintages of our Cabernet, Merlot & Syrah.

 The Laser Interferometer Gravitational-wave Observatory (LIGO) attracts science enthusiasts from across the globe and is home to one of only two gravitational wave detectors in the country.
 LIGO first detected gravitational waves in 2015, which confirmed aspects of Einstein’s theory of relativity.
 Since 2015, there have been over 50 confirmed detections including collisions of black holes and neutron stars.